A week to remember for the NFL

-Rice, a star running back for the Baltimore Ravens, wasn’t legally charged; he agreed to undergo counselling instead of facing judicial punishment.
+Rice, a star running back for the Baltimore Ravens, wasn’t legally charged.
+He agreed to undergo counselling instead of facing judicial punishment.
 In July, NFL commissioner Roger Goodell suspended Rice for two games and was widely criticized for being too lenient.
-However, in light of the longer video, the Ravens terminated Rice’s player contract and Goodell effectively banned Rice from the league for an indefinite time.
+However, in light of the longer video, the Ravens terminated Rice’s contract and Goodell effectively banned Rice from the league for an indefinite amount of time.

 A vocal minority of fans and pundits question whether Goodell is being honest when he says he hadn’t already seen the knockout punch when handing down the two-game suspension.
 They doubt whether a business and cultural juggernaut like the NFL would be unable to get a surveillance video that celebrity tabloid TMZ has managed to find.

-The NFL announced an investigation would be done by former FBI director Robert Mueller and overseen by two well-known team owners, John Mara (New York Giants) and Art Rooney (Pittsburgh Steelers).
+The NFL announced an investigation would be done by former FBI director Robert Mueller and overseen by two well-known team owners, John Mara of the New York Giants and Art Rooney of the Pittsburgh Steelers.
 The conflict of interest is easy to see: Goodell has made all team owners even richer during his tenure, and Mueller works for a law firm that’s negotiated major deals for the league (NBC Sports).

-The Thursday night game featured the Baltimore Ravens and the Pittsburgh Steelers.
+The Thursday night game featured none other than the Ravens and the Steelers, two AFC North rivals.
 It was in Baltimore and both teams had other star players with past allegations, though not necessarily charges, of domestic violence or sexual assault against them (Mashable).
 The pre-recorded musical opening was even going to be a Rihanna song until it was cancelled.

-Adrian Peterson, a superstar running back for the Minnesota Vikings, was charged with negligent injury to a child; Peterson allegedly used a tree branch to excessively hit his son as a form of corporal punishment.
-Peterson turned himself into authorities in his home state of Texas and his team announced he was deactivated for this week’s game.
+Adrian Peterson, superstar running back for the Minnesota Vikings, was charged with negligent injury to a child.
+He allegedly used a tree branch to excessively hit his son as a form of corporal punishment.
+Peterson turned himself into authorities in his home state of Texas and his team announced that he was deactivated for this week’s game.

 Greg Hardy, a Pro Bowl defensive lineman with the Carolina Panthers, was in the news again for his incident of domestic violence.
-Audio of 911 calls were released from a July incident for which Hardy was convicted.
-His team stated he wouldn’t be deactivated for their upcoming game…
+Audio of 911 calls from a July incident, for which Hardy was convicted, were released.
+His team stated that he wouldn’t be deactivated for their upcoming game…

 …but the team reversed their decision only hours before their game.